outflanknl/Presentations/README.md

 # Presentations

-List of presentations we gave at public events.
+Non uptodate list of presentations we gave at public events.